A manifesto for reviving biopharma productivity

 Over time, I became somewhat obsessed with this problem.
 I also discovered that most biologists aren’t.
 That lack of engagement, I think, fuels a kind of magical thinking: the belief that simply doing “more and better science” will reverse the productivity decline.
 But we have had more and “better” science for decades.
 Clearly, we need to start thinking about this differently.

-On one hand, I think people should be engaging much more with the predictive validity of our preclinical models.
-On the other, I believe we should appreciate the important of in-human testing much more, realize that nothing is going to replace it and focus on improving clinical development itself.
+On the other, I believe we should appreciate the importance of in-human testing (and any type of data obtained from whole humans) much more, realize that nothing is going to replace it and focus on improving clinical development itself.

 Earlier this year, I learned that Jack Scannell, who coined Eroom’s Law, is similarly frustrated with the endless list of fashionable “solutions” that hand-wave past these fundamental problems.
 Since he has written at length about how to think about predictive validity, we ended up focusing on the importance of improving clinical trials for a new article in IFP’s new metascience newsletter, Macroscience.